Low Brace Moving Turn

 As I mentioned above, you need to get some forward momentum to do this skill.
 Having an efficient forward stroke makes it easier.
 The faster you go the more support you will feel from your paddle.

 When you reach your desired speed and you know if it is a right or left turn you will want to take a set-up stroke before you brace.
-In this case I am planning on doing a left hand turn.
+In this example I am planning on doing a left hand turn.
 Therefore, the last stroke I take before the brace is a right side sweep stroke.
 This will start turning my kayak to the left.
 This set-up stroke will allow me to get more turn from my low brace moving turn.

 Now that I have forward momentum and I have performed my set up stroke on the opposite side of my turn, I put my paddle into a low brace position which means I will use the back surface of my blade.